-MVC is reusing the Sitecore Data templates for XSLT, URL and Method renderings, but developers should be aware that the renderer classes in MVC do not inherit from WebControl but inherit from Renderer.
+MVC is reusing the Sitecore Data templates for XSLT, URL, and Method renderings.
+However, developers should be aware that the renderer classes in MVC do not inherit from WebControl but inherit from Renderer.

-Chapter 4 MVC Routing
+MVC Routing

 This chapter discusses MVC Routing and shows how to map URLs by registering routes in the Global.asax module.